 I should also mention that this supplement gave me energy when I was feeling lazy and compulsively watching Netflix immediately after stopping Vyvanse.

-This supplement worked great on days when I was feeling extra anxious after stopping Vyvanse.
+This supplement worked great on days when I was feeling extra sluggish after stopping Vyvanse.

 Life Extension Magnesium Citrate